dalefrench/lambda-aggregator-pattern/README.md

 ### REST API Todo

 ### HTTP API Todo
-* Add step function as HTTP authoriser
+* Need to work out how to use the @aws-cdk/aws-apigatewayv2-integrations-alpha library to add a step function integration.
+Currently, I am swapping this over manually in the console.
-* Allow for nested json to parsed in request mapping *Allow for output to be change to lambda output.
+* Allow for nested json to parsed in request mapping.
+It fails when adding the whole request body.
+I assume this is due to nested JSON.
+* Allow for output to be altered to lambda output.
+Currently, the whole step function output is returned in the API.
+Would need to filter this out and just return the desired response.